vasyl1312/hunter_vladilen_node/README.md

 1. Work with html-files
 2. Connect handlebars
 3. Update Layout, materialize(this is for update all page in 1 place)
-4. Add navigation(navbar, style, buty)
+4. Add navigation(navbar(this we have in top btns to open pages), style, buty)
 5. Rendering, work with pages courses and add.hbs, title for all pages, active page(add lighting)
 6. Register routes, push each routes to other .js file
 7. Update form, when input new course(add page)